Channeas/kweryai/README.md

 ### Conversation mutation

-To avoid syncing issues, mutation to conversations always happens in the content script.
+To avoid syncing issues, mutation of conversations always occurs in the content script.
 When a new message appears, it is added to the conversation object in the content script, and then the entire conversation is sent to the service worker to be saved.
 This is the flow for both messages written by the user and AI responses.